West Midlands County Council: Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1974 until its abolition in 1986 was held by the following parties:
+Political control of the council from 1974 until its abolition in 1986 was as follows:

 Leadership

 The leaders of the council were:

 Council elections

 Elections were held to the West Midlands County Council three times, in 1973, 1977, and 1981.

 Elections were due to be held in 1985 but these were cancelled due to the council's impending abolition.
 Those councillors elected in 1981 had their terms of office extended until the council's abolition on 31 March 1986.